Very Long Range Wireless Networking

 FINDING HIGH POWER WIFI HARDWARE

 The well known and well engineered Alfa AWUS036H has been mentioned already as a high power wireless adapter, running up to 27dBm / 500mw.
 It isn't the only device available, however, and the competition is heating up.
-A Google Search reveals plenty of offers for high power wireless interfaces.
-Ubiquiti and Data-Alliance are notables in the high power wi-fi field, offering PCI and Mini-PCI wireless cards, though they may not be suitable for all computers.
-Some laptops lack ability to power these devices.
+The EnGenius EUB9603h is a high power, 600mW, 802.11bgn USB wireless adapter that also accepts an external antenna.
+Imagine the range available if that device is connected to a high gain wifi dish or high gain wifi yagi antenna!
+A Google Search for high power wireless reveals plenty of excellent interfaces.
+Ubiquiti and Data-Alliance are notables offering high power wifi adapters in the form of PCI and Mini-PCI cards, though they may not be be best for all computers, as some laptops lack ability to fully power these devices.
 When in doubt, use USB wireless adapters; power is then not an issue.